On linear equations over split-octonions: Octonions

 \begin{lemma} Assume that the field $\FF$ is algebraically closed.
-Then any octonion algebra $\mathbf{C}$ over $\FF$ is isomorphic to the split octonion algebra $\OO_{\FF}$. \end{lemma} \begin{proof} If the norm $n$ on $\mathbf{C}$ is isotropic, then $\mathbf{C}$ is isomorphic to $\OO_{\FF}$.
+Then any octonion algebra $\mathbf{C}$ over $\FF$ is isomorphic to the split-octonion algebra $\OO_{\FF}$. \end{lemma} \begin{proof} If the norm $n$ on $\mathbf{C}$ is isotropic, then $\mathbf{C}$ is isomorphic to $\OO_{\FF}$.